-Daycare Hair care/barber shop/beauty salon School
+Daycare Restaurant Hair care/barber shop/beauty salon School

-Health club, membership club or outdoor Senior care facility/Convalescent recreation facility home/Nursing home
+Health club, membership club or outdoor Senior care facility/Convalescent

-Supermarket Laundry/Dry cleaner Liquor store Theater
+Laundry/Dry cleaner Supermarket Library Theater

 54.3.6 In All Subzones

 - A. Any principal or accessory use as permitted in the underlying district and subject to the requirements and approval procedures as may be applicable to the uses. - B. For any incentive housing development in a residential underlying district: - 1.
 No non-residential use permitted under this section will be located above the first story of any building; and - 2.
 The maximum percentage of gross floor area for any non-residential use will be twenty-five percent (25%), and the total gross floor area of any non-residential use will not exceed three thousand square feet (3,000 s.f.).